ic345/ic345.github.io/_pages/about.md

 --->

 I am a Ph.D. candidate in economics at Cornell University.
 My research interests are in labor economics, public finance, and economic demography.

+I will join Compass Lexecon as a Senior Economist starting in Fall 2024.